Prompt LLM

 Output

-The Prompt LLM node produces a single text output containing the LLM’s response.
+The Prompt LLM node produces a single text or JSON output containing the LLM’s response.
 This output can be passed to downstream nodes such as:

 • Additional Prompt LLM steps